madzot/ivaldi-diagram-editor/MVP/refactored/frontend/canvas_objects/README.md

             action (string): A string that contains the action that will be sent to the backend

     .select()
-        Turns the color of the line to green.
+        Turns the color of the line to the select color.
 Used for displaying a selected line.

     .search_highlight_secondary()
         Used as a secondary highlight when conducting searches.
 Function turns the object orange and adds it to a list of search highlighted items in CustomCanvas.